solo-io/unik/docs/configure.md

 #### vSphere
 vSphere provider requires vSphere username, password, url (in the format `http://host_url` or `https://host_url`), as well as the name of the datastore to use for storage.

-Default memory is optional and can be used to set the amount of memory allocated to each instance.
-If it is not set, the default amount used is 512mb per instance.
+`network` is optional; use it to specify the label of the vSphere network to attach vSphere instances to.
+If left empty, UniK will attempt to use the default network ('VM Network').

 ```yaml
   vsphere: